bluekvirus/Stage.js/HOWTO.md

 Remember, use tabs as last resort and only in templates, do *NOT* use dynamic tabs and manage them using Javascript.

+###Need recursively rendered tree-like View?

+You can always use **CompositeView** as the view type and use this *Marionette* way of building recursively rendered views.
+It is recommended to use the built-in **Tree** widget rather than building recursive views yourself.
+The `type` configure should not be needed in any occasions when building your application.

 ###Supporting crossdomain ajax?